Coryrin/Coryrin/README.md

 📖 I regularly write blog posts on <a href="https://www.corymeikle.com/" target="_blank">my website</a>.<br />
 💬 Ask me about being a Scrum Master, and leadership in general.<br/>
 📄 Check out my <a href="https://cory-m-portfolio-files.s3.eu-west-2.amazonaws.com/Cory-Meikle.pdf" target="blank">CV</a>.

-🔭 I’m currently working on Mythic Rating Helper - a discord bot that can help WoW players improve their mythic rating score by returning the optimal dungeons for them to run.
+🔭 I’m currently working on Mythic Rating Helper - a discord bot that can help World of Warcraft players improve their mythic rating score by returning the optimal dungeons for them to run.

 ## Languages
 <p>